Various circumstances may require you to break your lease early, such as relocating for a new job, caring for a family member, or financial hardship.

 To see how these laws apply in your state, you can check WomensLaw.org for housing protections for domestic violence survivors.
 Just click on your state and then click the link to “Selected” statutes for your states or a link specific to housing to see if your state has protections in place.

-You can check your rights at the U.S. Department of Housing and Urban Development’s (HUD) Tenant Rights page.
-If you don’t find information there, contact your state’s HUD office for information.
+You can check your rights via the U.S. Department of Housing and Urban Development (HUD) by visiting your state’s department page.

 If you need to break your lease, following these steps may help you break it without hurting your credit or impacting your personal finances.